“When did Motley Crue become classic rock?”

 Homemade chicken stock, chicken, red pepper, green pepper, carrot, celery, onions, red potatoes, corn, and diced tomatoes

 Makes about 3 quarts

-3# whole chicken, quartered
+3-pound whole chicken, quartered

-1 onion, sliced in 6 pieces
+1 onion, sliced into 6 pieces

 3 stalks celery, cut into large pieces